ui-weppcloud/ui-weppcloud.github.io/disturbed_land_soil_lookup_doc.md

 - 0.04 = shorter recession (25 days).
 - Suggested values: 0.02, 0.03, or 0.04.
 - Can be determined from observed streamflow data; slope of streamflow during recession days.

+### Channel Critical Shear Stress (τc)

+Found under WEPP Advanced Options - Channel Parameters

+**Units**: N/m² or Pa
+**Range**: 0.05 (fine silt) and 170 coarse cobble **Guidelines**:
+- This is the minimum shear stress required to initiate the movement of sediment particles on the bed of a channel (such as a river, stream, or canal).
+- In simple terms, it's the threshold force per unit area that water flow must exert on the channel bed to start erosion or sediment transport.
+**Examples**:
+- Lake Tahoe: 10−180
+- Oregon (near Portland)/Washington (near Seattle): 83
+- North Idaho (Mika Creek): 35−40
+- Oregon (near Eugene): 70